swagtop/bevy-flake/README.md

                                 ╚═════════════════════════════╝
 ```

-The builds made by `default` will run on your specific NixOS machine, and the
+The builds made by `develop` will run on your specific NixOS machine, and the
 builds made by `build` will run on the target operating system.

 - [Details](docs/details.md)